KTH-LangSec/server-side-prototype-pollution/README.md

 talks, are available in the repo
 [Silent Spring](https://github.com/KTH-LangSec/silent-spring).

-We also recommend exploring these insightful papers and blog posts:
+We also recommend exploring these papers and blog posts:

 - The classic paper
   ["JavaScript prototype pollution attack in NodeJS"](https://github.com/HoLyVieR/prototype-pollution-nsec18/blob/master/paper/JavaScript_prototype_pollution_attack_in_NodeJS.pdf)